alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 ### System Operations
 - `HEX`, `DEC`, `OCT`, `BIN`: Set the base of the number to be subsequently entered to hexadecimal, decimal, octal, or binary, respectively.
 - `WSIZE`: Set the word size of the calculator to the X register.
-    - Can also use the `WSIZE #` pseudo-instruction to set the word size to #.
 - `UNSIGNED`, `1's`, `2's`: Set the complement mode to unsigned, 1's complement, or 2's complement, respectively.
 - `FLOAT #` and `FLOAT .`: Set the calculator to floating-point mode with # decimal places or scientific/engineering notation, respectively.
 - `SHOW HEX`, `SHOW DEC`, `SHOW OCT`, `SHOW BIN`: Momentarily pauses the program and displays the X register in the specified base.